FrancesCoronel/personal-website-v3/site/content/adventures/2018-09-20-techqueria.md

   - open-source
 ---

-Techqueria is one of the largest communities of Latinx professionals in the tech industry.
+Techqueria is one of the largest Latinx in tech organizations in the US, with a presence in the Bay Area, LA, and NYC.

+I helped revamp their entire website using Hugo which can be currently found at https://techqueria.org.

 After a couple of months, I was finally able to launch a new version of Techqueria's website! 🎉